webpro255/webpro255/README.md

 - 🕹️ Wife's Red shoes?
 Check.
 Baby blue suit?
 Double-check.

 💻 I recently created a **cool app** that uses AI to classify event logs.
 Check out the demo below!
 ---

-## 💻 I recently created a **cool app** that uses AI to classify event logs.
-Check out the demo below!

----

 ## 🎉 Fun Facts About This Project: